mark-magic/mark-magic/packages/website/docs/en/book.md

            uses: actions/deploy-pages@v2
    ```

-   > Make sure the `base` configuration of plugin-docs is correct, please refer to [Setting Public Base Path](#set-public-base-path)
+   > Make sure that the `base` configuration of plugin-docs is correct, please refer to [Setting the public base path](#set-public-base-path)

-2. Under the **Settings > Pages** of your repository, select **GitHub Actions** in **Build and deployment > Source**.
+2. Under the **Pages** menu item in repository settings, select **GitHub Actions** in **Build and deployment > Source**.

-3. Push changes to GitHub and wait for the GitHub Actions workflow to complete.
-You should see the site deployed at `https://<username>.github.io/[repository]/` or `https://<custom-domain>/` depending on the settings.
-Your site will be automatically deployed on each push to the main branch.
+3. Push the changes to GitHub and wait for the GitHub Actions workflow to be completed.
+You should be able to see the site deployed at `https://<username>.github.io/[repository]/` or `https://<custom-domain>/`, depending on your settings, your website will be automatically deployed to the main branch each time you push.

 ## Next Steps

-- To better understand how it actually works, please continue reading [Plugins](./plugin/index.md)
+- To better understand the actual operating mechanism, continue reading [Plugin](./plugin/index.md)